North Carolina

 Lead Psychotherapist

-Michele Finkelstein, LCSW, C-DBT
+Michele Finkelstein, MSW, LCSW, C-DBT

-Prior to her clinical work, Michele has had over ten years of experience working for social justice and grassroots initiatives.
+Michele strives to create a collaborative and safe space that is guided by client voice and self-determination.
+Michele also sees adults in private practice out of her office in Asheville, North Carolina.
+Prior to her clinical work, Michele had over ten years of experience working for social justice and grassroots initiatives.
 She received her master’s degree in Social Work from Seattle University and has an undergraduate degree in Peace & Conflict Studies.

-Music Therapist
+Adjunctive Therapist

-Amos Fisher, MT, BC
+Amos Fisher, MT-BC

-After an adventurous New York City career in all kinds of music and healing arts, Amos Fisher returns to his native NC with music psychotherapy training from the seminal humanistic program at NYU Steinhardt.
-His style is informed by the evidence-based Nordoff-Robbins improvisational approach, noted in the 1950s for its efficacy with nonverbal, multiply handicapped children; also by such composers as John Cage, Pauline Oliveros, and R. Murray Schafer.
+After an adventurous New York City career in all kinds of music and healing arts, Amos Fisher returns to his native North Carolina with music psychotherapy training from the seminal humanistic program at NYU Steinhardt.
+His style is informed by the evidence-based Nordoff-Robbins improvisational approach, noted in the 1950s for its efficacy with nonverbal, multiply handicapped children; also by such composers as John Cage, Pauline Oliveros and R. Murray Schafer.
 He is currently launching a private practice in Winston-Salem called Empathetic Resonance Music Therapy, driven by his own foundational theory The Philosophy of Listening.

 Taking the Next Step